dljubenk/dljubenk.github.io/_posts/2019-03-08-prediction.markdown

 - Normalization of values (by dividing each value with the maximum observed)

+- Repeat the same procedure but instead of the total number of rentals overall, try and investigate total number of rentals for a single (or multiple) station of interest

 ---

 The following image depicts the number of rentals:

 ![Markdown Image][1]

+Things to consider for future steps:

+- what about the anomalies (zero values or close to zero values)?
+Possibility to replace them with the average of that month?